-(To have less stressed CIE, the portion of the syllabus should not be common /repeated for any of the methods of the CIE.
+(to have less stressed CIE, the portion of the syllabus should not be common /repeated for any of the methods of the CIE.
 Each method of CIE should have a different syllabus portion of the course).

-CIE methods /question paper is designed to attain the different levels of Bloom's taxonomy as per the outcome defined for the course.
+CIE methods /question paper has to be designed to attain the different levels of Bloom'staxonomy as per the outcome defined for the course.

-Theory SEE will be conducted by University as per the scheduled timetable, with common question papers for the subject (duration 03 hours)
+Theory SEE will be conducted by University as per the scheduled timetable, with common questionpapers for the subject (duration 03 hours)

-- 3. The question paper will have ten questions.
-Each question is set for 20 marks. - 4.
+- 1. The question paper will have ten questions.
+Each question is set for 20 marks.
+Marks scoredshall be proportionally reduced to 50 marks - 2.
 There will be 2 questions from each module.
 Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module.

-The students have to answer 5 full questions, selecting one full question from each module.
-Marks scored shall be proportionally reduced to 50 marks
+The students have to answer 5 full questions, selecting one full question from each module